Gawdl3y/tyche-rs/README.md

 ```

 Alternatively, you can directly use the parsers for each type via its associated `GenParser::parser()` implementation
-or the functions in the `dicey::parse` module.
+or the functions in the `tyche::parse` module.

 ### Manually creating Dice